 Ask the right people in the right way.
 Focus on individuals who have already demonstrated support for your mission, such as one-time donors.
 With so many people feeling the effects of crises around the world, your messaging needs to strike the right tone.
 Past donors may be struggling financially, so avoid asks that could come across as insensitive.
 Acknowledging challenges that might prevent donors from giving now could encourage them to give in the future.

-This may seem obvious, but if you don’t ask, recurring donors will never come your way.
-You must ask the right people in the right way.
-Your best prospective monthly donors are typically going to be your current one-time donors, people who already know your work and have demonstrated their support.
-Consider looking to your board members to join the monthly giving program as a financial demonstration of their ongoing support or try launching a friendly staff competition for who can bring on the most recurring donors.
-Whatever you do, track your results to determine what outreach method (email, social media, phone call, visit, etc.) yields the highest “yes rate.”
-In the process, you just might uncover a star fundraiser or two on your staff.
-The persuasion bar is much higher when making the case for a monthly donation.
+Consider asking your board members to join the monthly giving program to demonstrate their ongoing support, or start a friendly staff competition to see who can bring in the most recurring donors.
+Whatever you do, track your results to determine which outreach method (email, social media, phone call) yields the highest “yes rate.”
+In the process, you might uncover a star fundraiser on your staff!

-Present your donors with a case worth supporting.
+Present your donors with a cause worth supporting.
 How exactly will the world be better if someone gives $15 a month to support your work?
-Does it mean a month of clean water for a dozen refugees?
-How about $100 a month?
+Does it mean a month of clean water for a dozen people who are displaced?
+What does $100 a month do?
 Let your donors know!

-To treat monthly donors like insiders, you can’t speak to them like they’re a stranger.
-The communication they receive needs to take a different tone than the communication you send to prospective donors who don’t know you as well.
-This doesn’t mean take monthly donors out of planned communications, but do make them a separate segment (start with your thank you email series!) and let them know how much you appreciate them for being your most loyal supporters.
+To treat monthly donors like insiders, you can’t speak to them like strangers.
+The messages they receive need to take a different tone than the messages you send to prospective donors who are likely less familiar with your work.
+Don’t leave monthly donors out of planned communications, but do make them a separate segment (start with your thank you email series!) and let them know how much you appreciate them for being your most loyal supporters.